anarichter/anarichter.github.io/_posts/2024-03-01-late-journal-entry.md

 ---

 <span style="font-size:14px;font-weight:lighter">
 <strong>02.08.</strong> I remember the date because I remember noticing that guy’s intention to ask, <i>What day is it again?</i> without saying a word, just perceiving it from my peripheral vision.
-That’s how unwelcome his sudden presence in the room, sitting right across me, was (at least it wouldn’t last long – but anyway, who let him in?).
+That’s how unwelcome his sudden presence in the room, sitting right across me, was – at least it wouldn’t last long – but anyway, who let him in?
 When he finally decided to disturb me, and he did, all <i>I</i> did, besides getting annoyed, was a brief detour from my own world (filled with genuine problems, as we shall see) barely acknowledging him: <i>2 August</i>.
 </span>

 <br>